azher-alnabi/anime-stable-diffusion-docker-container/README.md

 ./build.sh test
 ```

-This will render a single 512x512 (height and width) image similar to the ones found at the start of this README.md
+This will render a single 512x512 (height and width) image similar to the three images found at the start of this README.md

 ## Run